MYanello/redis-caching/README.md

 For testing we implement the following tools:
 - Docker supplies a Redis backing instance for testing.
 This is defined using Docker Compose v2 (`docker compose` and not `docker-compose`).
     Note: if you *must* use the older version of Docker Compose, you should modify the .yaml to use version 3.7 and modify the Makefile commands to have the hyphenated command
 - The program is fully defined within Docker so that no Python installation is necessary for testing or usage.
+The container was made with the assumption that it would be using amd64 architecture, though it could likely be easily remade for arm if needed.
 - Pytest and Pytest-mock libraries are used for writing fixtures and tests

 # Time Complexity